Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 57.5 points eight of 10 times.
+- Alabama and its opponents have combined to score more than 58.5 points in seven of 10 games this season.

-- Arkansas' games have gone over 57.5 points in four of 11 chances this season.
+- Arkansas and its opponents have combined to score more than 58.5 points in four of 11 games this season.

-- The combined points per game average of the two teams, 75.5, is 18.0 points more than Saturday's over/under.
+- The two teams combine to average 75.5 points per game, 17.0 more than the total in this contest.

-- The 41.1 combined points per game that these two squads have allowed this season are 16.4 fewer than the 57.5 total in this contest.
+- The 41.1 combined points per game that these two squads have allowed this season are 17.4 fewer than the 58.5 over/under in this contest.

-- The average total in Crimson Tide games this season is 63.4, 5.9 points more than Saturday's over/under of 57.5.
+- Crimson Tide games this season feature an average total of 63.4 points, a number 4.9 points higher than Saturday's over/under.

 Alabama Stats and Trends

+- Alabama has six wins against the spread in 10 games this season.

-- The Crimson Tide have been favored by 20.5 points or more five times this season and are 3-2 ATS in those contests.
+- The Crimson Tide have an against the spread record of 3-2 in their five games when favored by 21 points or more so far this season.

-- Alabama's games this year have hit the over on four of 10 set point totals (40%).
+- Alabama's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Alabama scores more than 22.9 points, it is 6-3 against the spread and 8-1 overall.
+- When Alabama puts up more than 22.9 points, it is 6-3 against the spread and 8-1 overall.

-- In games that Alabama churns out more than 346.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- In games that Alabama amasses over 346.9 yards, the team is 6-2 against the spread and 7-1 overall.

 - This year, the Crimson Tide have eight turnovers, four fewer than the Razorbacks have takeaways (12).